jazzband/django-robots/docs/index.rst

 - Added support for Django 1.10 / 1.11
 - Improved admin changeform
 - Fixed an error which resulted in doubling the scheme for sitemap
+- Added support for protocol prefix to Host directive

 2.0 (2016-02-28)
 ----------------